Red Burns by Standing on the Corner

 The glue holding together such an ambitious artist collective is Slauson Malone’s production.
 The album slowly speeds up and slows down, dissolving into saturated delays and reforming somewhere else.
 Each song has been chopped into a vignette, serving to carry the listener across Red Burns’ hour-long runtime.
 The whole album has a hazy texture, made of analogue synths, digital distortions, and warbling acoustics.

 The seamlessness of Red Burns helps connect it’s lyrics, adlibs, and poetry into a genuinely profound message.
-I interpret Red Burns to be about how urban culture is at odds with our humanity and freedom, but its abstract nature means different listeners can interpret Red Burns differently.
-The Tricknology monologue feels like the thesis, the threads of which extend across the album.
+I interpret Red Burns to be about how urban culture is at odds with our humanity and freedom.
+The Tricknology monologue feels like the thesis to me, the threads of which extend across the album.
+All of the characters struggle to trust.
+As Red Burns and Brown Marv have split the neighbourhood with their biblical feud, hate and mistrust split us into cops, men, women, pimps, whores, black, white, etcetera.
+And above all that is technology: the mechanism that drains our souls, keeping us feeling distant and unsafe.
+Red Burns realizes the problem in an entertaining sonic masterpiece, and also does not coddle us with halcyon projections.
 There are very few albums that can communicate such complicated themes with this level of success.
-Red Burns ranks high, even among the dozen or so albums I would genuinely call perfect.
-No other album I’ve heard is this intellectually challenging, while simultaneously being this fun to listen to.
+This is more focused and political than To Pimp A Butterfly, and better produced than most label-backed releases.
+No other album is this intellectually enriching, while simultaneously being this fun to listen to.

 Share: Twitter Facebook